 Photo of Papwa Sewgolum Golf Course, Durban, South Africa © Johnny Miller | www.UnequalScenes.com

-South African Conversations is a majority Black-owned social entrepreneurial micro-enterprise that’s on a mission to ease the suffering caused by unemployment, poverty and marginalisation.
+South African Conversations is a majority Black-owned social entrepreneurial micro-enterprise that’s on a mission to ease the suffering caused by unemployment, poverty and marginalisation in our country.

 We publish a thought-provoking, solutions-oriented magazine that examines the lived reality of South Africans, while disseminating useful information to help create a better world for all of us.